Alternative Fueled Vehicle (AFV) - Major #8078

 2 units

-Supervised employment extending the classroom based on occupational learning related to automotive technology.
+Students will be introduced to supervised employment extending the classroom based on occupational learning related to automotive technology.
 Collaborative learning objectives established specific to automotive technology.
 Orientation hours may be required.
 (A, CSU)

 Automotive Heating, Ventilation, Air Conditioning and Advanced Electronics